-\subsection{Differential system}
+\subsubsection{Differential system}

-From the matrices $Q$ and $P$ that appear in the recursion relations and in the derivatives of the biorthogonal polynomials, we will now deduce the matrix differential equation that these biorthogonal polynomials obey.
-This equation is the basic object of the associated integrable system.

-We assume that $Q$ is a band matrix, with one band above and $d$ bands below the diagonal.
-(This is the case in the matrix chain with polynomial potentials.)
-Then the recursion relations imply folding relations for $\psi_n=\psi_n^{(1)}$ \eqref{eq:psino},
+From the matrices $Q$ and $P$ that appear in the recursion and derivative relations of the biorthogonal polynomials, let us deduce the matrix differential equation that these polynomials obey.
+We assume that $Q$ is a band matrix, with one band above and $d$ bands below the diagonal, as happens in the case of a matrix chain with polynomial potentials.
+Then the recursion relations imply folding relations of the type